…Why PPC marketers are pretty clueless about the future of digital marketing.

 Like Frederick Valleys from Optimyzr had explained very well, AI is a tool and we need experts to add the final touch.
 This final touch is « context » that any algorithm will never be able to fully understand.

 These automation solutions allow us the work « smarter » and more efficiently and we should totally look into it to streamline our processes, but we need experts to master them.
-Machine to machine marketing is not likely to be the answer.
+Machine-to-machine marketing is not likely to be the answer.
 As mentioned by several speakers, algorithms have increased in quality and capabilities exponentially for the past 10 years, but this curve is plateauing and computers won’t get any much better.

 The conclusion would be to find a soft spot between man and machine, keeping the final user in mind.

-You can have the smartest bidding algorithm and the better attribution algorithm, if you provide bad user experience, you’ll fail.
+You can have the smartest bidding algorithm and the better attribution algorithm, if you provide a bad user experience, you’ll fail.

 2 hands up.
 It summarizes quite well the situation, technical tools are available but we need marketers to create a great experience.